lanking520/Digital_China/README.md

     return result_array
 ```
 The function written above will extract all cascaded array into a single array.
 The final decision on the comparison is to compare the Strings in Alphabetical order.

+## 2016-07-04 Try to solve the upload Problem and finish the rest first

+During the Friday Failure, it may be necessary to finish the rest part first.